Sanny Lindström: Playing career

 Lindström was drafted in the fourth round, 112th overall in the 1999 NHL Entry Draft by the Colorado Avalanche.
-Prior to his selection, Lindström was already playing professionally in the Swedish Division.1 with original club Huddinge IK.
+Before his selection, Lindström was already playing professionally in the Swedish Division.1 with original club Huddinge IK.

-Sanny left for North American the following season, although without a contract from the Avalanche, signed with AHL affiliate, the Hershey Bears.
+Sanny left for North America the following season, although without a contract from the Avalanche, he signed with AHL affiliate, the Hershey Bears.
 Unable to sustain a role in the AHL, Lindström played in lower leagues with the Baton Rouge Kingfish and the Quad City Mallards.

 Lindström returned to Sweden after three seasons and signed with Timrå IK of the Elitserien in 2002.
 Establishing himself as a physical defensive defender, he was named captain in 2005 and played in six seasons in total with Timrå before signing a one-year contract with Swiss club Rapperswil-Jona Lakers in 2008.

-In the 2008-09 season, Lindström responded positively to his new surroundings as he led the Lakers defense in scoring with 17 points in 41 games.
+In the 2008-09 season, Lindström responded positively to his new surroundings as he led the Lakers' defense in scoring with 17 points in 41 games.
 On April 14, 2009, he returned to the Elitserien on a two-year contract to captain Färjestads BK.

-During the early stages of the 2012–13 season, Lindström's fourth with Färjestads, he received a career ending concussion against Jokerit on October 28, 2012.
+During the early stages of the 2012–13 season, Lindström's fourth with Färjestads, he received a career-ending concussion against Jokerit on October 28, 2012.
 He announced his retirement from professional hockey after still suffering symptoms 10 months after the injury on August 17, 2013.